Safest Teeth Whiteners

 To make wearing dentures more comfortable, try the following:

-Many times when a denture is cutting into your gums, it means there is a denture spot that needs to be adjusted to eliminate sores and pain.
+Many times when a denture is cutting into your gums, it means there is a denture spot that needs to be adjusted to eliminate sores.
 Your dentist will apply an indicator paste to determine where your denture needs adjustments.

-When dentures are not properly maintained, bacteria can build up, causing yeast to form under the dentures.
+When dentures are not maintained, a fungal infection can develop, resulting in painful sores.
 This yeast can cause painful sores to develop.

-Your mouth changes during the healing process, which can cause dentures to fall out of alignment or struggle to fit.
+Over time, the gum and bone in the mouth can change, just like other parts of the body.
+This can cause dentures to fall out of alignment or struggle to fit.

 During your first time wearing dentures, you will likely go through an adjustment period and may experience some pain.
 While the pain usually subsides over time, you should bring your dentures in for adjustment if the pain persists.